 People are inspired by marine wildlife and value the sea for the many ways in which it supports our quality of life.

-around the UK deemed ‘worthy of protection’, the first national network of potential marine protected areas (MPAs) has been identified and recommended to the Government for protection: a list of 127 Marine Conservation Zones (MCZs), located in English and offshore Welsh waters.
+round the UK deemed ‘worthy of protection’, the first national network of potential marine protected areas (MPAs) was identified and recommended to the Government for protection: a list of 127 Marine Conservation Zones (MCZs), located in English and offshore Welsh waters.

 What is a Marine Conservation Zone?

 A Marine Conservation Zone (MCZ) is an area of sea where highly damaging activities are prevented or managed in order to keep marine ecosystems in a healthy state.